1970sRedux/SDR-Radio-Detect/README.md

 # SDR-Radio-Detect

-This is a theoretical sdr_detect app.
+This is a theoretical (not fully tested) sdr radio detection app using python.

+It's for a Linux OS, tested in Debian.

 Passive monitor for a cheap R820T2 RTL-SDR and a stock telescopic antenna.
 Name ISM sensors, baseline *your* devices, flag new IDs; scan other bands...